Andy-Gilbey/BasicSwapCaseX86/README.md

 ### Comments
 The code actual has been commented on nearly every line, which should paint a clear understanding of operations.

-This may help support a user or developer in comprehending the the program.